Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - At home last season, Minnesota had two wins against the spread and was 3-5 overall.

-- At home last year, as 1.5-point underdogs or more, the Vikings had one win ATS (1-6).
+- At home last season, the Vikings had one win ATS (1-6) as 2-point underdogs or more.

-- Last year, in eight games at home, Minnesota went over the total seven times.
+- Last season, in eight home games, Minnesota hit the over seven times.

-- The average total in Vikings home games last season was 49.6 points, 5.4 fewer than this contest's over/under (55).
+- Vikings home games last season averaged 49.6 total points, 5.4 fewer than this contest's over/under (55).

-- On the road last season, Seattle had two wins against the spread and was 5-3 overall.
+- Seattle had two wins against the spread, and was 5-3 overall, away from home last season.

-- On the road, the Seahawks had one win ATS (1-5) as 1.5-point favorites or more.
+- Away from home, the Seahawks had one win ATS (1-5) as 2-point favorites or more.

-- In eight away games last season, Seattle hit the over four times.
+- In eight away games last year, Seattle went over the total four times.

 Powered by Data Skrive.